25 Ways to Save on Gas while Camping

 Pay with Cash

 Many gas stations and truck stops offer a discount for paying with cash.
-Plan ahead and have cash on hand.
+Plan and have cash on hand.
 Those extra steps to go inside to a cashier will make your wallet happy.

 Downsize